reyla/neighborhood-map/README.md

 Start the development server with `npm start`.
 It should automatically navigate your web browser to http://localhost:3000

+To create a production build, use `npm run build`.
 The service worker will not work unless it is a production build.
+For the most efficient Browserify production build, install a few plugins: npm install --save-dev envify uglify-js uglifyify

 ## Dependencies